 1. Grip the Plunger Securely

-Once your plunger is tightly sealed over the drain hole, you can start plunging.
+You can start plunging once your plunger is tightly sealed over the drain hole and overflow hole to create an airtight seal.
 First, place one hand on top of the plunger handle and squeeze it firmly.
 A tight grip will allow you to plunge with enough pressure and minimise slipping.
 Adjust your hand placement until you find a very secure hold.

 2. Use Body Weight for Maximum Pressure

 While squeezing the plunger handle tightly with one hand, use your other hand to brace against the bottom of the sink.
-This gives you the leverage to use your full body weight to apply maximum pressure on the plunger.
+This gives you the leverage to use your total body weight to apply maximum pressure on the plunger.
 Lean your body slightly over the sink to put your back into the plunge.
+Avoid using chemical drain cleaners, as they can damage your plumbing system.

 3. Perform Straight Vertical Plunges